Curtiss P-40 Warhawk: Europe and Mediterranean theaters

 On 22 April, in Operation Flax, a similar force of P-40s attacked a formation of 14 Messerschmitt Me 323 Gigant ("Giant") six-engine transports, covered by seven Bf 109s from II./JG 27.
 All the transports were shot down, for a loss of three P-40s.
 The 57th FG was equipped with the Curtiss fighter until early 1944, during which time they were credited with at least 140 air-to-air kills.
 On 23 February 1943, during Operation Torch, the pilots of the 58th FG flew 75 P-40Ls off the aircraft carrier USS Ranger to the newly captured Vichy French airfield, Cazas, near Casablanca, in French Morocco.
 The aircraft supplied the 33rd FG and the pilots were reassigned.

 The 325th FG (known as the "Checkertail Clan") flew P-40s in the MTO and was credited with at least 133 air-to-air kills from April–October 1943, of which 95 were Bf 109s and 26 were Macchi C.202s, for the loss of 17 P-40s in combat.
 The 325th FG historian Carol Cathcart wrote:

 Cathcart wrote that Lt.
 Robert Sederberg assisted a comrade being attacked by five Bf 109s, destroyed at least one German aircraft, and may have shot down as many as five.
 Sederberg was shot down and became a prisoner of war.

 A famous African-American unit, the 99th FS, better known as the "Tuskegee Airmen" or "Redtails", flew P-40s in stateside training and for their initial eight months in the MTO.
 On 9 June 1943, they became the first African-American fighter pilots to engage enemy aircraft, over Pantelleria, Italy.
 A single Focke-Wulf Fw 190 was reported damaged by Lieutenant Willie Ashley Jr. On 2 July the squadron claimed its first verified kill; a Fw 190 destroyed by Captain Charles Hall.
 The 99th continued to score with P-40s until February 1944, when they were assigned P-39s and P-51 Mustangs.

-The much-lightened P-40L was most heavily used in the MTO, primarily by U.S. pilots.
-Many US pilots stripped down their P-40s even further to improve performance, often removing two or more of the wing guns from the P-40F/L.
+The much-lightened P-40L was most heavily used in the MTO, primarily by US pilots.
+Many US pilots stripped down their P-40s even further to improve performance, often removing two or more of the wing guns to improve the roll rate.